 This no-cook Vegan Mediterranean Cucumber Chickpea Salad is an easy and healthy recipe to meal prep a vegan, gluten free lunch or dinner.
-It’s vegan, gluten free, nut free and protein-packed!
+It's one of my favorite side dishes!

 A few months ago, I was looking to make a healthy dinner for my husband and myself and we all we had in the fridge was one lousy cucumber and a handful of tomatoes.
 Not exactly the makings of a gourmet meal, eh?

-Not in the mood to make another trip to the grocery store (I go at least 1x per day for work!), I grabbed a can of chickpeas from the pantry, plenty of dried herbs and ingredients for an easy mediterranean salad dressing.
+Not in the mood to make another trip to the grocery store (I go at least 5x a week for work!), I grabbed a can of chickpeas from the pantry, plenty of dried herbs and ingredients for an easy mediterranean salad dressing.

 The result, surprisingly, was magic!